D-Wave Systems: D-Wave One

-On May 11, 2011, D-Wave Systems announced the D-Wave One, an integrated quantum computer system running on a 128-qubit processor.
-The processor used in the D-Wave One, code-named "Rainier," performs a single mathematical operation, discrete optimization.
+On May 11, 2011, D-Wave announced the D-Wave One, an integrated quantum computer system running on a 128-qubit processor.
+The processor used in the D-Wave One, performs a single mathematical operation, discrete optimization.
 Rainier uses quantum annealing to solve optimization problems.
 The D-Wave One was claimed to be the world's first commercially available quantum computer system.
 Its price was quoted at approximately US$10,000,000.

 A research team led by Matthias Troyer and Daniel Lidar found that, while there is evidence of quantum annealing in D-Wave One, they saw no speed increase compared to classical computers.
 They implemented an optimized classical algorithm to solve the same particular problem as the D-Wave One.

 Lockheed Martin and D-Wave collaboration

-On May 25, 2011, Lockheed Martin signed a multi-year contract with D-Wave Systems to realize the benefits based upon a quantum annealing processor applied to some of Lockheed's most challenging computation problems.
-The contract included purchase of the D-Wave One quantum computer, maintenance, and associated professional services.
+In November 2010, Lockheed Martin signed a multi-year contract with D-Wave to realize the benefits based upon a quantum annealing processor applied to some of Lockheed's most challenging computation problems.
+The contract was later announced on May 25, 2011.
+The contract included the purchase of the D-Wave One quantum computer, maintenance, and associated professional services.